obenchekroun/starmap-obe/README.md

     - add or remove`#define WITH_NTP 1` in the beginning of `main.cpp`
     - set `set(WITH_NTP 1)` in `CMakeLists.txt`.
 This is the default on the current code.

-- To define the use of GPS,, you can either :
+- To define the use of GPS, you can either :
     - add or remove`#define WITH_GPS 1` in the beginning of `main.cpp`
     - set `set(WITH_GPS 1)` in `CMakeLists.txt`.
 This is the default on the current code.

+- To define the use of pimorioni display pack 2.0'' or 2.8'', you can either :
+    - add or remove`#define WITH_DISPLAY_PACK_28 1` in the beginning of `main.cpp`
+    - set `set(WITH_DISPLAY_PACK_28 1)` in `CMakeLists.txt`.
+By default, This is the default on the current code

 - To define the save last location to flash,, you can either :
     - add or remove`#define WITH_SAVE_LOCATION 1` in the beginning of `main.cpp`